ChrstphrHll/npc_gen/students/Gormoth Shyrrik.md

 ---
 # Gormoth Shyrrik
 ### Description
-- Dwarf Paladin from Magmus Centerhold
+- Dwarf Paladin from Aldercrown Empire
 - 2nd year Exploration student in Jettenia
 - long straight white hair that's plain, Brown eyes, and Pale skin
 - Is Lucky and Finicky, and has Spiritualism as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes